 A pre-workout is a dietary supplement that contains ingredients designed to increase the energy levels, endurance, and strength of active individuals as they pursue their fitness goals.

-While the formulation may vary depending on the brand, some of the usual pre-workout ingredients include caffeine, creatine, beta-alanine, and BCAAs.
+While the pre-workout formula may vary depending on the brand, some of the usual pre-workout ingredients include caffeine, creatine monohydrate, beta-alanine, and BCAAs.
 It may also include nitric oxide boosters, vitamins, and antioxidants.

 The best pre-workout supplement for women is intended to enhance these three things: